Fireworks Safety & Insurance

 Carelessness or lack of knowledge can lead to a spoiled holiday or worse; severe injuries or property damage.
 Many communities across the Northwest have enacted ordinances prohibiting all personal use of fireworks, or limiting the types of fireworks and/or the times during which they can be used – and some of those restrictions have been changed or updated due to dry, hot summer weather conditions.
 It’s a good idea to check with your local fire or law enforcement officials to know the laws in your area.

 It’s also important to know – in case the worst happens – what your insurance covers if fireworks or “party fouls” result in damage to your home (or your neighbor’s home) or injuries to guests on your property.

-“The Fourth of July is a great day to celebrate America’s freedoms, but those celebrations can lead to accidents – and homeowners insurance is there if that should happen,” said Kenton Brine, NW Insurance Council president.
-“If an errant ‘roman candle’ sets your roof – or your neighbor’s roof – on fire, or a guest is burned or slips and falls at your backyard barbeque, your homeowners policy provides financial protection for you.”
+We want everyone to celebrate safely, but it is also good to know that if an errant ‘roman candle’ sets your roof – or your neighbor’s roof – on fire, or a guest is burned or slips and falls at your backyard barbeque, homeowners policies typically provide coverage.

 NW Insurance Council and the Washington State Patrol offer the following information and safety tips to help you enjoy your Independence Day celebration:

-- Contact local authorities for fireworks laws specific to your area.
+- Contact local authorities or check online for fireworks laws specific to your area.

 - Always read and follow the instructions listed on fireworks packaging.

 - Store fireworks in a cool, dry place out of children’s reach.

 - Do not allow children to play with fireworks.
 Never give sparklers to children age 5 and younger.
 Always have a responsible adult present.

 - Buy fireworks and all pyrotechnics from reliable businesses.

 - Always use fireworks outdoors.
 Never ignite inside your home or garage.